PF

 Instructions

-1. 1Pat chicken dry.
-Season chicken all over with 2 teaspoons of the salt and 1/4 teaspoon of the pepper.
+1. 1Pat the chicken dry with paper towels, then season all over with salt and pepper.

 3. 3Add 1 tablespoon butter to the pot, then add the mushrooms.
-Sauté until the mushrooms soften and brown, 5 to 6 minutes.
-Remove to a separate plate or bowl.
+Sauté over medium-high heat for 5–6 minutes until golden and softened.
+Transfer to a separate plate.

 Nutrition — Per Serving